node-schedule/node-schedule/README.md

 #### job.nextInvocation()
 This method returns a Date object for the planned next Invocation for this Job.
 If no invocation is planned the method returns null.

+#### job.lastExecution()
+This method returns a Date object for the last Invocation for this Job.
+If no invocation not runned the method returns null.

 ## Contributing

 This module was originally developed by [Matt Patenaude], and is now maintained by